brokkr/poca/README.md

  * 0.2:  ID3 tagging reimplemented using mutagen.
 Includes id3 version and
    encoding preferences and extensive frame override support.
 Quiet and progress download modes supported.
  * 0.3:  Code cleanup.
 Feedparser dependency eliminated (possibly).
+Renaming files from tags.
  * 0.4:  Sqlite (or other db) logging reimplemented.
  * 0.5:  Maximum can be specified as space and/or number of episodes.